Aurelian-C/React-Summary_App/src/markdowns/02_Adding_interactivity_to_a_component/Updating_objects_in_state.md

 State can hold any kind of JavaScript value, including objects.
 But ==you shouldn’t change objects that you hold in the React state directly.
 Instead, when you want to update an object, you need to create a new one (or make a copy of an existing one), and then set the state to use that copy==.

+Usually, you will use the `...` spread syntax to copy objects and arrays that you want to change.
+If copying objects in code gets tedious, you can use a library like [Immer](https://github.com/immerjs/use-immer) to reduce repetitive code.

 You will learn:

 - How to correctly update an object in React state